-It was not unusual for transients to own guns - this was the tail end of the twenty-first century for chrissakes - but it was unusual for a transient to own a working gun that had been out of formal circulation for some hundred odd years.
+It was not unusual for transients to own guns - this was the tail end of the twenty-first century for Christ's sake - but it was unusual for a transient to own a working gun that had been out of formal circulation for some hundred odd years.

 It was also debatable whether it was more odd or less odd that this particular transient owned the gun by virtue of being an ex-cop, even if he was years off the job.

 Anyone else might have chalked it up to realistic dreams and gone back to sleep, but Nathan was far too paranoid for that.
 He scowled and leaned forward, only now becoming aware of the cold air gusting across the exposed skin of his arms.
 He'd used his battered Army jacket as a cover and, after dislodging it during his rude awakening, hadn't taken time to put it back on.
-He kicked himself mentally for it, but wasn't willing to go after it just yet.
+He kicked himself mentally, but wasn't willing to go after the coat just yet.

 People like that didn't give a damn about the collateral damage - if they hit a person by accident with a ricocheting bullet, well, that just wasn't their problem.
 Nathan hated people like that.
 They were the kind of people he'd made a career of taking down - and ultimately the reason his career was taken down.
 Snorting a wad of mucus back up his nasal passages, he hawked and spat contemptuously.
 Police brutality... what a fucking joke.
 As if you'd survive any other way.